theBrianCui/webpack-book/manuscript/loading/01_loader_definitions.md

 ### Enforcing Order

-Even though it would be possible to develop an arbitrary configuration using the rule above, it can be convenient to be able to force certain rules to be applied before or after regular ones.
+Even though it would be possible to develop an arbitrary configuration using the rule above, it can be convenient to force certain rules to be applied before or after regular ones.
 The `enforce` field can come in handy here.
-It can be set to either `pre` or `post` to push processing either before or after other loaders.
+It can be set to either `"pre"` or `"post"` to place execution either before or after other loaders, respectively.
+When more than one rule has `enforce` assigned to `"pre"` or `"post"`, these rules are executed in regular order (bottom to top) among rules with the same `enforce` assignment.

-Linting is a good example as the build should fail before it does anything else.
-Using `enforce: "post"` is rarer and it would imply you want to perform a check against the built source.
-Performing analysis against the built source is one potential example.

 {pagebreak}

+Linting is a good example of a build rule that should run (and possibly fail) before any other build rules are executed.
 The basic syntax goes as below:

 ```javascript
 {